Dónde Están los Ladrones?: Background and development

-After she rose to prominence with the success of her major-label debut Pies Descalzos (1995), Shakira was introduced to Emilio Estefan, the most important producer in the Hispanic market at the time, by her promoter and longtime friend, Jairo Martínez.
+After she rose to prominence with the success of her Pies Descalzos album (1995), Shakira was introduced to Emilio Estefan, the most important producer in the U.S. Latin music market at the time, by her promoter and longtime friend, Jairo Martínez.
 Estefan was renowned for launching the careers of several Hispanic singers, including Enrique Iglesias, Thalía, and his wife Gloria Estefan.
-He decided to work with Shakira as he identified her potential to break into the US Latin market.
-One of Shakira's concerns about working with Estefan was creative control over her music.
+The Estefans recognized early Shakira's potential and helped her break into the U.S. music market.
+One of Shakira's concerns about working with Emilio Estefan was creative control over her music.
 Before signing their contract, the roles and duties were defined: Estefan would be her manager and executive producer, but she would be in charge of all material and arrangements and have final approval over her records.
 She later stated about Estefan, "He had a great respect for me as an artist and trusted me totally on this project".
-Since then, they started working at Estefan's Crescent Moon Studios in Miami.
+They worked on the new album at Estefan's Crescent Moon Studios in Miami, where Shakira now lived and where Sony Music officially launched and promoted the record on 25 September 1998.

-Shakira was mindful of the many who would judge her fourth album, because of the "phenomenon" label recently applied to her.
+Having been labeled a major music phenomenon and having become an international youth idol after the Pies Descalzos success, Shakira was mindful of the many who would judge her based on her fourth studio album.
 She knew that some would say that "she had changed too much" and others would reproach her if she remained the same.
 "All I could do was to be myself.
 I understood that all I had to do was write the music I knew how to write and to write from the heart when I was compelled to.
 In that way, everything developed naturally, more so than I could have imagined", she said.
-In addition, Shakira insisted on perfection, working on the material to the point of exhaustion.
+Being a perfectionist, she worked on the material to the point of exhaustion.
 "I made two or three demos of each song.
 I became a human being so demanding of myself that until the song made my hair stand on end, I wouldn't stop".
+Shakira was passionate for her profession; she realized that fame had not changed her as a person and she needed to continue with her personal artistic style, allowing change in form, but not in substance of her music.
 Equipment for the recording of Dónde Están los Ladrones? included old amplifiers to achieve a better sound, a 40-year-old German microphone, and several innovations in the instrumental mixes.
-Dónde Están los Ladrones? took nine months to produce, more than her previous records since more people worked on this album.
-Shakira commented, "To me it's a normal time, the gestation period for a baby.
+The album took nine months to produce and more people worked on it than on Pies Descalzos, where all songwriting was done by Shakira and Ochoa and all production by Ochoa and Shakira.
+She commented, "To me it's a normal time, the gestation period for a baby.
 But many people wag their finger and tell me that the next one cannot take so long..."